DaniDevSDBK/ProjectDI_WPF/README.md

 [![Version](https://img.shields.io/badge/version-1.0-blue.svg)](https://github.com/tu-usuario/tu-proyecto/releases)
 [![License](https://img.shields.io/badge/license-GNU%20GPL%20v3.0-blue.svg)](https://opensource.org/licenses/GPL-3.0)

 This project is for educational purposes and has been developed for the interface development course.
-It is not intended to privatize, nor to obtain any concrete profit.
+It is not intended to privatize, nor to obtain any specific profit.
 The present code can be use in other projects.
 However, it is suggested to consult the terms of the attached license to make good use of it.

 ## Characteristics